swellaby/eslint-config/bundles/browser-all/README.md

-# eslint-config-node
+# eslint-config-browser-all
-Our [eslint][eslint-url] configuration bundle that provides our desired linting setup for browser based projects.
+Our [eslint][eslint-url] configuration bundle that provides our desired linting setup for browser based projects using the eslint:all rule set.
 Geared for our specific needs, but feel free to use it if it helps for you (you can always override any rule in your eslint config file)!
 [![npmjs Badge][npmjs-version-badge]][npmjs-pkg-url] [![license Badge][license-badge]][license-url]

 ## Installation